 5. Create and curate great content

-Eighty percent of posts should be shared from other sources and 20 percent of your posts should be original content.
-Find short articles on the tax credits, savings, and building assets.
+Ideally, 80 percent of posts should be shared from other sources and 20 percent of your posts should be original content.
+Find short articles on tax credits, saving money, and building assets.
 Look out for trending topics and see how you can adapt them to your own work.
-Many of the blog posts we publish are directed at people who can benefit from tax credits—we hope you’ll repost to share them with your clients and your network!
+Many of the blog posts on this site are directed at people who can benefit from tax credits—you are welcome to repost to share them with your clients and your network!

 Not sure what your 20 percent of original content should include?
 Here are some ideas:

 - Weekly or monthly stats on how many VITA clients your organization has served